As Long as You Love Me (Justin Bieber song): Background and release

 In late 2011, Bieber confirmed to radio network Capital FM that he was recording material for his third studio album, which was originally going to be released in early 2012.
 He later spoke to MTV News and revealed that Believe would surprise people in different ways, since it musically is a departure from his previous works.
-While Bieber has said that he wants his next release to recall Justin Timberlake's Future Sex/Love Sounds sonically, in an interview with V magazine, he noted that what he'll be singing is a bit more PG than the topics Timberlake covered on that album:
+While Bieber has said that he wants his next release to recall Justin Timberlake's FutureSex/LoveSounds sonically, in an interview with V magazine, he noted that what he would be singing is "a bit more PG" than the topics Timberlake covered on that album:

 "I'm not going to try to conform to what people want me to be or go out there and start partying, have people see me with alcohol.
 I want to do it at my own pace.
 I don't want to start singing about things like sex, drugs and swearing.
 I'm into love, and maybe I'll get more into making love when I'm older.
 I want to be someone who is respected by everybody."

 After releasing "Boyfriend" as the lead single, Bieber announced that he will release promotional singles to promote Believe.
 The first promotional single "Die in Your Arms" was released to iTunes on May 29, 2012.
 The second "All Around The World" was released on iTunes on June 4, 2012.
 "As Long as You Love Me" was released on June 11, 2012, as the third and final promotional single.

 The cover art for "As Long as You Love Me" shows Bieber perched on a wooden stool, holding an acoustic guitar.
 Sia Nicole of Idolator expressed dissatisfaction with the cover, saying "It’s false advertising for the high-fidelity track that has nary a strum within earshot."

 Composition and lyrics

 "As Long as You Love Me" was written by Bieber, Nasri Atweh, and guest vocalist Big Sean, while production was handled by Darkchild, The Messengers and Andre Lindal.
-The song is officially written in the key of C minor.
+The song is officially written in the key of C minor, with vocals spanning from F3 to C6 and a tempo of 140 beats per minute.
 It is heavily influenced by dubstep, with vocal loops complemented by a booming beat.
 As the song continues, it builds and builds to a Rave-ready drop.

 Lyrically, it tells listeners that true love can defy all circumstances and the obstacles that it can overcome.
 "As long as you love me/ We could be starving/ We could be homeless/ We could be broke," Bieber sings over a staccato beat and handclaps, with an undercurrent of a swirling-sounding synth.
 "As long as you love me/ I'll be your platinum/ I'll be your silver/ I'll be your gold," he adds.
 Big Sean drops a rap exalting a lady love, too.
 "I don't know if this makes sense, but you're my hallelujah/ Give me a time and a place, and I'll rendezvous, and I'll fly you to it," Sean raps.